Available for: Major

 Studies in the major range from basic topics such as macromolecular structure and function, catalytic strategies of enzymes, DNA replication and repair, and transcription and translation, to the molecular understanding of complex processes including development, disease and aging.

 The biochemistry program at Stetson is distinctive in that students will do a year-long senior research project of their design.
-Students conducting their senior research have the opportunity to interact with faculty not only in the chemistry department but in the Departments of Biology, Integrative Health Science, Physics and even Math and Computer Science.
+Students conducting their senior research have the opportunity to interact with faculty not only in the chemistry department but in the Departments of Biology, Health Sciences, Physics and even Math and Computer Science.
 Students also have access to modern research instrumentation that is available for their use.

 Academics and Research